-This table is to be used as a quick source for a list of actions that can be "checked off" or a list of goals to be implemented by the Urban Forestry Board and the city.
+This table is to be used as a quick source for a list of actions and goals to be implemented by the Urban Forestry Board and the city.

-Issue Recommendation Expected outcome Maintaining the urban forest and increasing the level of care Create a City Forester position to implement Sisters UFMP Implement a 5- 7 year pruning rotation for public trees Focus especially on young tree pruning as a way to diminish structural problems and pruning needs as the tree matures Develop a plan for replacing removed trees - A more efficiently managed department -A healthier urban forest - An increased number of trees worked on every year Incorporate open planting spots into the tree inventory.
-Promote honorary or memorial tree planting Post the vision and mission statements to motivate and remind.
-Funding for Urban Forestry Increase funding for department by increasing the tree assessment fees or implementing similar funding strategy.
+Issue Recommendation Expected outcome Maintaining the urban forest and increasing the level of care Create a city forester position to implement Sisters UFMP Implement a 5- 7 year pruning rotation for public trees Focus especially on young tree pruning to diminish structural problems and pruning needs as the tree matures Develop a plan for replacing cut trees Incorporate open planting spots into the tree inventory.
+Promote honorary or memorial tree planting - Post the vision and mission statements to motivate and remind.
+Funding for urban forestry Increase funding for department by increasing the tree assessment fees or implementing similar funding strategy.
 Explore new funding sources.
-Ex.
-Partnering Community organizations, private organizations such as alternative energy, downtown businesses, utilities, etc. Explore state and national grants for urban forestry. -Ability to meet present workload requirements - Efficient and timely response to the expectations of residents -Ability to successfully fulfill mission and vision Increase the level of care of privately owned trees -Require that tree services working on privately owned trees use qualified and licensed tree care companies. -Model proper tree care by implementing a 7 year pruning rotation of municipal trees. -Higher level of care of the urban forest - Minimize and prevent poor tree care practices

-Consistency of care in the urban forest -Work with SSD to create congruency and build support for the urban forest. -Create a public outreach and communication plan. -A higher level of care of the urban forest - Increased exposure and awareness to the benefits of urban forests Support conditions conducive to tree growth -Limit impervious surfaces where possible Establish monitoring schedule to inspect newly planted trees and improve grow space around existing trees (i.e. mulch, protection measures, widening cutouts, etc.) -Use pervious paving surfaces when possible Develop tree care adoption/watering program with residents in needed areas. -Healthier more robust urban forest -Potentially increased lifespan of trees
+Ex. partnering w/community organizations, private organizations such as alternative energy, downtown businesses, utilities, etc. Explore agency grants for urban forestry.
+Ability to meet present workload requirements Efficient and timely response to the expectations of residents Ability to successfully fulfill mission & vision Increase the level of care of privately owned trees Require that tree services working on privately owned trees use qualified and licensed tree care companies.
+Model proper tree care by implementing a 7 year pruning rotation of municipal trees.
+Higher level of care of the urban forest Minimize and prevent poor tree care practices Consistency of care in the urban forest Work with SSD to create common vision and build support for the urban forest.
+Create a public outreach and communication plan.
+A higher level of care of the urban forest Increased exposure and awareness to the benefits of urban forests Support conditions conducive to tree growth Limit impervious surfaces where possible.
+Establish monitoring schedule to inspect newly planted trees and improve grow space around existing trees (i.e. mulch, protection measures, widening cutouts, etc.) Use pervious paving surfaces when possible.
+Develop tree care adoption/watering program with residents in needed areas.
+Healthier more robust urban forest Potentially increase lifespan of trees